Implementing a Data Platform

 Planning the scalability of your platform must be part of the design.
 Avoiding vertical scalability can save us from reaching computing or storing resource limitations.
 On the other hand, horizontal scaling allows us to scale easier due to its data distribution principle, but it adds a layer of complexity due to orchestration between the different nodes.

-Trends in data platform architectures (Q1 2022)
+Trends in data platform architectures (Q1 2024)

 Trends in software and infrastructure architectures are also important while implementing a Data Application and the infrastructure that will run it.
-On this section we will mention two of them touching upon the application and the infrastructure layers.
+On this section we will mention three of them touching upon the application and the infrastructure layers.

-Server architectures continue to remain a valid option for some organizations, especially regarding environments where custom security and data protection must be implemented.
+Server architectures continue to remain a valid option for some organisations, especially regarding environments where custom security and data protection must be implemented.
 The main drawback of this architecture is the cost, it is expensive to hire a team to take care of your servers, plan capacity increase and install software & security updates.

 difference-server-and-serverless-architectures